 Considerations for Your Backcountry Experience in the Lake Tahoe Region:

 - Assess the risks, weigh their consequences, know your limits, and be conscious of your decisions before taking action.

-- Leave your itinerary with a responsible person who will take appropriate action if you don’t return at your prescribed time.
+- Leave your itinerary with a responsible person who’ll take appropriate action if you don’t return at your prescribed time.